smatechnologies/opconmft-docs/docs/server-installation.md

 # Installation

->OpCon MFT Server requires OpCon version 22.4 or greater and OpCon MFT version 3.13.1 or greater.
+## License Keys

+### Task Based License 2.0

+>***Before starting an installation, an updated OpCon License key including a license for the OpConMFT Server must be obtained.
+Failure to do this will result in the OpCon MFT not being visible within Solution Manager.***

+### Other License Types

 >***Before starting an installation, an updated OpCon License key including an OpConMFT Agent type and an OpConMFT Server must be obtained.
 Failure to do this will result in a license Violation when the defined OpCon MFT agent is activated in OpCon and will result in OpCon termination if the activated OpConMFT Agent is not deactivated within the specified time.***

+## General

+OpCon MFT Server requires OpCon version 22.4 or greater and OpCon MFT version 3.13.1 or greater.

 The OpCon MFT Server is installed automatically as part of the OpCon MFT Agent.